 “Nature in Black and White: Summer Camps and Racialized Landscapes in the Photography of Gordon Parks,” Environmental History 23, Issue 3 (July 2018): 594-605.

 Prior to studying at Columbia, Amanda received a B.A. in American studies (with a minor in photojournalism) from the University of Texas in Austin, and an M.A. in history from Montana State University.
-I completed award-winning theses at both institutions.
-Prior to attending Columbia, I worked for several years as a professional photographer before re-entering the academic world.
+After completing her undergraduate degree, she worked for several years as a professional photographer before re-entering the academic world.
 Her previous photographic work continues to inform her research interests and commitment to multimedia projects.

-I practice public history and have worked with both museums and archives.
-I developed and taught a course at the Museum of the City of New York and led historical walking tours in Bozeman, Montana.
-I also have experience curating, digitizing, and executing archival exhibits.
+Amanda also practices public history.
+She developed and taught a course at the Museum of the City of New York; led historical walking tours in Bozeman, Montana; and co-curated archival exhibits at Montana State University and Columbia.

 Amanda is passionate about teaching history and has taught undergraduate courses since 2015.
-In 2017, I was awarded the College of Letters and Sciences Outstanding Graduate Teaching Assistant at Montana State University.
+In 2017, she was awarded the College of Letters and Sciences Outstanding Graduate Teaching Assistant at Montana State University.